Antigypsyism

 in Czechia

-Roma communities are among the most marginalised minorities in Czechia and continue to face disproportionate poverty, segregation, and discrimination.
+Roma communities is the most marginalised minority in Czechia and continue to face disproportionate poverty, segregation, and discrimination.
 While the 2021 census recorded approximately 21,700 Roma—around 0.2% of the population—expert estimates place the number between 240,000 and 300,000.
 This discrepancy reflects persistent mistrust of state institutions and the stigma associated with openly identifying as Roma.
 Public discourse frequently depicts Roma through entrenched stereotypes of criminality, welfare dependency, or social “maladaptation,” shaping both public attitudes and policy responses.

 Antigypsyism in Czechia is primarily structural rather than episodic.
 It is most visible in segregated housing, unequal access to education, discriminatory policing, and barriers to employment and healthcare.
 Roma children remain heavily overrepresented in segregated schools and classes, particularly in socially excluded localities, despite repeated reforms and court rulings.
 Hate speech targeting Roma is widespread in online spaces and political commentary, often framed as concerns about public order or social cohesion rather than recognised as racial discrimination.
 While violent attacks occur sporadically, everyday exclusion, surveillance, and stigmatisation continue to define Roma lived experience.